The Problem: Server Connected, No Tools Visible

 Fix

-Ensure all tools are registered synchronously during server construction, or use an initialization promise that resolves before the server starts accepting requests:
+Ensure all tools are registered synchronously during server construction, or complete async initialization before calling server.connect():

 const tools = await loadToolsFromDatabase();